 The Steelcase Think scored very similarly to the Steelcase Leap, but this time our tallest tester found the Think to be extremely uncomfortable, rather than just mildly uncomfortable.
 However, everyone else did score it quite highly.

-The Humanscale Diffrient had a bit of a mixed reception with a pair of judges absolutely detesting his chair and were only able to sit in it for an hour or two, while the rest of the panel rated it quite well — though definitely lower than the top chairs overall.
+The Humanscale Diffrient had a bit of a mixed reception with a pair of judges detesting his chair and were only able to sit in it for an hour or two, while the rest of the panel rated it quite well — though lower than the top chairs overall.

-Next, the Herman Miller Sayl, the Modway Articulate Ergonomic Mesh, the Steelcase Gesture, the Duramont Ergonomic Adjustable Office Chair, and the Alera Elusion Series all came next in our comfort rankings, each chair earning a 6 out of 10.
+Next, the Herman Miller Sayl, the Modway Articulate Ergonomic Mesh, the Steelcase Gesture, the Duramont Ergonomic Adjustable Office Chair, and the Alera Elusion Series all followed, each chair earning a 6 out of 10.
 For the most part, the scoring of these chairs was a bit more consistent.
-None of the judges particularly disliked any of these chairs, mainly just giving them average to above average scores across the board.
+None of the judges particularly disliked any of these chairs, mainly just giving them average to above-average scores across the board.

 We liked the seat on the Alera and the Duramont slightly more than the Sayl, Gesture, or the Modway, but found that all of these chairs are about the same when it came to the comfort of the backrest and back support.
 Our judges scored the armrest of the Sayl the highest, followed by the Gesture and the Modway.
 The Duramont and the Alera had fairly run-of-the-mill armrests, earning middling scores when it came to comfort.

 Our testers did all agree that they could sit in the Modway or the Gesture for upwards of 8 hours, but a few judges did find that they only really wanted to sit in the Alera, the Duramont, or the Sayl for 5-6 hours.